 It IS possible to create your own music mix from your ipod or CDs and license the music yourself.
-While most people are too busy running their business to manage the playlists AND keep track of music licensing, it can be done by licensing through Performing Rights Organizations, which includes ASCAP.
+While most people are too busy running their business to manage the playlists AND keep track of music licensing, it can actually be done by licensing through Performing Rights Organizations, which includes ASCAP.
+However, a business must obtain a license from each of the many organizations such as ASCAP, BMI, SESAC, etc.

 Here’s how ASCAP arrived at that amount.
 By using a page of questions, kind of like an IRS 1040 tax form, ASCAP allows a business to determine how much is owed for playing ASCAP licensed music.